MichalKoscinski/Social-Media/README.md

 I used Django REST framework to build web APIs,
 React and Bootstrap to make the client-side look better and PostgreSQL to communicate between the backend and the frontend.
+In addition, the work includes appropriate unit tests.

 The website was deployed using Heroku.